 I make it a point to take one international trip and one religious trip each year.
 This has helped me grow as a person tremendously.

-I’ve been to the coldest of places during winter season like Alaska and England.
+I’ve been to the coldest of places during the winter season like Alaska and England.
 I was told to not visit colder regions owing to my condition.
 But I did it anyway and I’m just fine.

 I’ve been to tropical havens like Bali and Malaysia and basked in the sun.
-I’ve made my way through a not very wheelchair friendly China and a very generous Dubai.
+I’ve made my way through a not very wheelchair-friendly China and a very generous Dubai.

 I’ve traveled by local buses in New York Melbourne and used the Euro Rail in Europe.

 I’ve witnessed the most intriguing species on Galapagos Island.
 I’ve traveled my way in a boat there and thoroughly enjoyed the waves splashing against my face.

 I didn’t fear for my life in situations like this.
 Instead, I felt grateful to the creator for making this beautiful world.